 Australia is a vast, beautiful and exceptionally diverse country.
-Each year we see tens of thousands of backpackers, Gap Year, socially lost and generally lovely sun seeking travellers come here to work under our infamous Working Holiday program (417 visa).
+Each year we see tens of thousands of backpackers, Gap Year, socially lost and generally lovely sun-seeking travellers come here to work under our infamous Working Holiday program or just to visit.
 In recent times we have seen an increase in the visibility of violence against female travellers in Australia.

 With a population of over 23.3 million, including a few tens of thousands of working backpackers and approx 8.6 million tourists a year, is Australia safe for female travellers?

 Is Australia a Safe Country for female travellers?

 Yes.
 Generally speaking Australia is a safe and easy country to travel in.
 We have relatively good public transport in the major cities, a some what reliable taxi system and the spread of Uber is working wonders on helping people get around town.

 Here’s some fun statistics to support my argument that – Yes, Australia is a safe country for